Dias1296/Book-Explorer/README.md

 	Added some console logs.
 	Added systems to save failed books URLs in a text file.
 3. Started the backend development.
 Basic infrastructure setup with CRUD endpoints to access the original scraped data.
+4. Added filtering, pagination and sorting to requests.